logicly-au/pmhc-mds-spec/doc/upgrading-from-previous-versions.rst

 Data mapping between The Way Back Version 3.0 and PMHC MDS Version 5.0
 ----------------------------------------------------------------------

-During the migration to PMHC MDS Version 5.0 and when The Way Back Version 3.0 specifcation files are uploaded during the period when both The Way Back Version 3.0 and Version 5.0 specification files are accepted by the PMHC MDS, The Way Back records will be mapped as follows:
+During the migration to PMHC MDS Version 5.0 and when The Way Back Version 3.0 specification files are uploaded during the period when both The Way Back Version 3.0 and Version 5.0 specification files are accepted by the PMHC MDS, The Way Back records will be mapped as follows: